Active Learning Principles for In-Context Learning with Large Language Models: Analysis

 \subsection{Most vs. Least Uncertain Demonstrations}

 Along these lines, we also opt to examine the duality between selecting the most or the least uncertain in-context examples from the pool.
 We show the results of these experiments for the GPT models in Figure~\ref{fig:least_uncertain}.
-Interestingly, we observe that while the smaller language models (\texttt{gpt2}, \texttt{gpt2-medium}, \texttt{gpt-large}) perform better with the least uncertain prompts, the larger models seem to start benefiting from the high uncertainty prompts, with this being clear in the largest model of our collection, \texttt{GPT-Neox} ($20$B parameters).
-This is a very interesting finding that shows that even larger models will most likely start performing better with high entropy in-context examples, similar to their supervised learning counterparts.
-Such findings open a plethora of research questions regarding understanding how in-context learning works~\cite{10.1145/3411763.3451760,razeghi-etal-2022-impact,xie2022an, Sewon_demonstrations}, how active learning and data efficiency methods reshape with larger language models or whether we can properly investigate potential emergent abilities of LLMs acquired though scale~\cite{wei2022emergent,schaeffer2023emergent}.
+Interestingly, we observe that while the smaller language models (\texttt{gpt2}, \texttt{gpt2-medium}, \texttt{gpt-large}) perform better with the least uncertain prompts, the larger models seem to start benefiting from the demonstrations with high uncertainty.
+This is particularly clear in the largest model of our collection, \texttt{GPT-Neox} ($20$B parameters).
+This interesting finding shows that even larger models will most likely perform better with high entropy in-context examples, similar to their supervised learning counterparts.
+Such findings open a plethora of research questions regarding understanding how in-context learning works~\cite{10.1145/3411763.3451760,razeghi-etal-2022-impact,xie2022an, Sewon_demonstrations}, how AL and data acquisition methods reshape with larger language models or whether we can properly investigate potential emergent abilities of LLMs acquired by model scaling~\cite{wei2022emergent,schaeffer2023emergent}.